prietop/BenchCast/README.md

-# SPECcast
+# BenchCast
-SPECcast is a performance evaluation tool that uses profiling ([PAPI](https://icl.utk.edu/papi/)) and synchronization mechanisms to overcome limitations of current alternatives.
-SPECcast is able to generate huge amount of multiprogrammed workloads from SPEC, executing their Region Of Interest (ROI) simultaneously.
+BenchCast is a performance evaluation tool that uses profiling ([PAPI](https://icl.utk.edu/papi/)) and synchronization mechanisms to overcome limitations of current alternatives.
+BenchCast is able to generate huge amount of multiprogrammed workloads from different benchmark suites, executing their Region Of Interest (ROI) simultaneously.
 Therefore it can provide high number of measures in a short amount of time, and thanks to PAPI, it is not limited to execution time or IPC.
-SPECcast is intended to be used on real hardware and/or Full System simulations tools (like [gem5](https://www.gem5.org/)).
+BenchCast is intended to be used on real hardware and/or Full System simulations tools (like [gem5](https://www.gem5.org/)).
+At the moment, BenchCast comes prepared to run SPEC, PARSEC and NPB benchmarks.

 ## Announcements
 * SPECcast paper at ICPP'20 [Paper](https://doi.org/10.1145/3404397.3404424)